|Nutritional Guidelines (per serving)|

 - 1/2 cup dry red wine

 Quick Tip: For this cooking method to work, it is essential that your prime rib roast reaches room temperature before placing it in the oven.

-- Reduce oven heat to 275 F. Bake an additional 1 1/2 hours or until an instant-read thermometer inserted in the center of the roast indicates a temperature of 110 F for medium-rare.
-(Roast will continue to cook after you remove it from the oven.)
+Reduce oven heat to 275 F. Bake an additional 1 1/2 hours or until an instant-read thermometer inserted in the center of the roast indicates a temperature of 110 F for medium-rare.
 Check at 10-minute intervals until it reaches the desired temperature.

 Move prime rib roast and ribs to a platter and keep warm.
 Let rest at least 15 minutes before carving.

 Pour drippings from the pan into a gravy separator or glass measuring cup.
 Siphon off grease and reserve juices.

 Place the roasting pan over medium-high heat and add red wine.
 Deglaze the pan by stirring to scrape up all the browned bits from the bottom of the pan.